 With its art galleries and museums, two cathedrals, a lively music scene and a diverse literary heritage, Portsmouth is not short of places to visit.
 It takes pride in being the birthplace of one of literature's most beloved figures, Charles Dickens, author of A Tale of Two Cities, A Christmas Carol, Oliver Twist and several other classical works embedded in England literature.
 The city has been home to other literary greats, Arthur Conan Doyle (Sherlock Holmes) and Rudyard Kipling (The Jungle Book); their works are in the museums.

 Tip 6: Buying single fares might cost less

 When taking the train, you will probably want to go back to the place you departed from and think purchasing a return ticket is the best way to do this.
 It is worth checking whether purchasing two tickets could get you a cheaper fare, which is often the case.

-If you want to witness the larger events in the city, there's no better place than the Southsea Common, a ten-acre open space that is also where you'll find the Southsea Castle, one of King Henry VII's hideaways.
-According to history, it is from this castle where the King watched his vessel, the Mary Rose, sink into the ocean.
+Southsea Common holds many large events, it is a ten-acre open space where you'll find Southsea Castle, one of King Henry VII's hideaways.
+According to history, it is from this castle that the King watched his vessel, the Mary Rose, sink into the ocean.

-To catch the train, you can go to Portsmouth Harbour railway station, beside Gunwharf Quays inside the city's harbour.
+You can catch the train from Portsmouth Harbour railway station, beside Gunwharf Quays inside the city's harbour.
 Currently, the station has four platforms with platform two no longer in use.
-You can also use the Portsmouth & Southsea train station is another place you can depart from, it is the biggest station in Portsmouth and is near the Commercial Road shopping centre.
+Portsmouth & Southsea train station is another place you can depart from, it is the biggest station in the city and is near the Commercial Road shopping centre.